 Would you like to support PLF’s Advocacy, Scholarship, and Student Congress programs?

 Checkout our current policies we are working towards.

 Learn how we advocate for the management, protection, development and enhancement of the public lands.

 Interested in becoming a member and helping keep public lands in public hands?

 Zoom registration is now open for the 2021 annual meeting on Sept.
 13-15.

 Interactive Maps of Federally-Managed Public Lands in the USA

 If you are looking for specific information about federally-managed public lands such as open space, national parks, national monuments, and recreation areas, you may benefit from using the interactive maps and links on this page.
-Clicking on a map or image will open a new browser page.
 Disclaimer: these websites are managed by Federal agencies, not the Public Lands Foundation.